 PhD students who are employed at SBE have a teaching obligation because it is important for their (academic) career to gain teaching experience.
 Regular PhD candidates have a teaching load between 0.1 and 0.2 fte.
-Scholarship PhD candidates and external PhD candidates have no teaching obligation.
 Departments have flexibility to spread teaching load across candidates and across periods.
 Supervisors and department heads need to ensure that PhD candidates do not teach more than expected.

-SBE has set up a teaching skills course, the so-called mini-BKO, for its PhD candidates to give them the skills to teach and supervise theses.
+SBE has set up a teaching skills course, the so-called mini-BKO, for the internal PhD candidates, to give them the skills to teach and supervise theses.
+External and Scholarship PhD candidates do not teach and are therefore not invited to take the course.
 This teaching course consists of 3 modules: Module 1 (basic teaching skills) takes place in September, Module 2 (advanced teaching skills) takes place in January and Module 3 (thesis supervision) takes place in March / April.
 Once a PhD has completed all modules, he / she will receive 4 ECTS.